 - Stress the importance of staying informed about evolving security threats and best practices.

-How do you train end-users(employees) for information security(infosec).
+How do you train end-users (employees) for information security (infosec)?

 Changing behavior takes time and effort….consistent effort.
 Finding ways to keep the cyber security conversation going is the key to success.
-One way to keep the conversation going is to have regular sessions using a variety of formats like a Lunch & Learn, exercises for team meetings, screen savers, etc. Find ways to help employees recognize dangerous situations and potential attacks so that they can be avoided
+One way to keep the conversation going is to have regular sessions using a variety of formats like Lunch & Learn, exercises for team meetings, screen savers, etc. Find ways to help employees recognize dangerous situations and potential attacks so that they can be avoided.

-The reality is that we will all make mistakes at some point – click on a link we didn’t check, give an “IT professional” our credentials, etc. That means there also needs to be a way for employees to report not only a suspected attack but also when a mistake is made.
+We will all make mistakes at some point – click on a link we didn’t check, give an “IT professional” our credentials, etc. That means there also needs to be a way for employees to report not only a suspected attack but also when a mistake is made.
 Even false alarms could be a good indicator…that changes need to be made to your training program.

 Conclusion